Skip to content

 # Get timestamp as int

-timestamp = metadata["timestamp"]
+timestamp = timestamp_data

-if isinstance(timestamp, str) and timestamp.isdigit():
+if isinstance(timestamp_data, str) and timestamp_data.isdigit():

-timestamp = int(timestamp)
+timestamp = int(timestamp_data)

-age_seconds = current_time - timestamp
+content_age_seconds = time.time() - timestamp

-results["custom_checks"]["timestamp_error"] = str(e)
+results["custom_checks"]["age_error"] = str(e)

 # Overall verification result